When Quantum Security Meets Agentic Governance

 The Reinforcement Learning Layer

-Looking forward, Artemis City's roadmap includes reinforcement-based routing that learns from quantum security states:
+Looking forward, Artemis City's roadmap includes reinforcement-based routing that learns from quantum security states.
+The routing system incorporates security events into its learning, naturally evolving to avoid compromised channels and favor robust paths.

 Memory Decay and Knowledge Bloat